vlang/vab/docs/docs.md

 // Get the path to a C compiler.
 //
 // `ndk_version` should be the *full* version as indicated by the *directory name* where your NDK resides.
-// Availbale versions detected can be retrieved with:
+// Available versions detected can be retrieved with:
 // `list := ndk.versions_available()`
 // If you don't care you can get a default by running: ndk_version := ndk.default_version()